wayneIBM/vpc-on-classic/about-resources.md

 ## Resources and resource groups
 {: #resources-and-resource-groups}

-A resource group is a collection of resources, such as an entire VPC or a single subnet and its ACL, that is associated to establish authorization and usage.
+A resource group is a collection of resources that is associated to establish authorization and usage.
 A resource group is a collection of infrastructure that a project, a department, or a team might use.

 Use the search CLI to display tags attached to a resource.
 Use filters to display only the instances you care about, such as `ibmcloud resource search name:` or `ibmcloud resource search 'service_name:is AND type:vpc'`.
 {: tip}

 Large enterprises may want to divide a VPC into resource groups.
 Smaller companies may not need to divide their VPC into resource groups, because all of their team would be using the entire VPC.
 Learn more about [Working with resources](/docs/resources?topic=resources-resource).

-Assignment of a resource to a resource group can be done ONLY when you create a VPC.
+Not all VPC resources can be assigned to a resource group.
+See the [table above](#about-vpc-infrastructure-resources) for specifics.
+In addition, assignment of a resource to a resource group can be done ONLY when you create it.
 Resources cannot change resource groups after they are created.
-{: note}
+{: important}

 Defining resource groups requires advance planning.
 Before you set up your {{site.data.keyword.cloud_notm}} VPC, know how you'll assign the resources and the users in your organization to each resource group.
 {: tip}